sdsc-innovation/cookiecutter-python/README.md

  1. a project name, used in `README.md`;
  2. a project slug (in `kebab-case`), used for the top-level directory name;
  3. a module name (in `snake_case`);
- 4. whether you would like to use Black to format your code;
+ 4. whether you would like to use Ruff to format and analyze your code;
  5. whether you would like to use pytest to write unit tests.

 The module name may also be a short generic identifier, such as `lib` or `helper`, if you do not plan to use it externally.